jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-4b.md

-+++
+---
+heading: "Chapter 4b"
-title=  "Interest Rates"
+title: "Interest Rates"
-heading=  "Book 2 Chapter 4b"
-date=  2020-01-07
-image=  "https= //sorasystem.sirv.com/photos/money.jpg"
+linkTitle: "Chapter 4b"
+date: 2020-01-09
+image: "/covers/wn.jpg"
-description=  "Should interest rates be regulated?" linkb=  "/research/smith/wealth-of-nations/book-2/chapter-4a" linkbtext=  "Chapter 4a" linkf=  "/research/smith/wealth-of-nations/book-2/chapter-5a" linkftext=  "Chapter 5a" icon=  "/icons/smith.png"
+description: "Should interest rates be regulated?"
-+++
+author: Adam Smith
+icon: /icons/smith.png
+---

 {{< s v="7" >}} The monied interest naturally increases with the increase in the circulating capital in a country. <!-- the produce destined for replacing the capital in any country. -->